arclab-hku/Event_based_VO-VIO-SLAM/README.md

-# Using Raw Trajectories of Our Methods as Comparison
+# Using Our Methods as Comparison
 We strongly recommend the peers to evaluate their proposed method using our dataset and do the comparison with the raw results from our methods using their own accuracy criterion.

-The raw results of our methods can be obtained in [here](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM/blob/main/Results.md).
+The raw results (raw trajectories) of our methods can be obtained in [here](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM/blob/main/Results.md).